 Some schools offer programs that allow you and your child to learn more from a student’s perspective.
 If not, ask administrators if they can connect your child with a student at the school.

 Look at the big picture.
 You may be hoping to stay with the system through high school, so research graduation and college placement rates.
 This information is usually found on the school’s website.

-– Alexi Wilbourn
+– Emily Webb and Alexi Wilbourn